sonata-project/SonataAdminBundle/README.md

 AdminBundle - The missing Symfony2 Admin Generator
 ==================================================

-*WARNING* : this is a prototype, and not a final/stable bundle.

-   - code can be irrelevant
-   - code might not use properly Symfony2 or Doctrine components
-   - code might change with no notices.

 Quick example
 -------------

 Defining an ``Admin`` class is pretty easy: simply define fields as properties